 A service we offer to the businesses in our BIA is an escort to/from your car or business.
 This is accessible between 8 am- 4 pm, Monday to Friday with an available team.

 What Ambassador duties can the CAP Team do?

 We provide general info about Kamloops’s downtown core.
 You will see us at BIA events and attractions.

 Does the City of Kamloops employ the CAP team?

 No. While the CAP team works closely with the City, they are not City employees.

 Is the CAP team a volunteer position?

 No, the CAP team are employees of the Downtown Kamloops Business Improvement Association.

 Who funds the CAP Team?

-Many generous partners fund the team.
+The Kamloops Central Business Improvement Association (Downtown Kamloops) is a non-profit organization that employs the CAP Team.
+Many generous partners help support and sponsor the team.
 Sources of funding include The Government of Canada, Canada Summer Jobs, Tourism Kamloops, The City of Kamloops, and many other community organizations.